beroukhim-lab/ancestry_manuscript_code/README.md

 wget -O ./data/final_calabrese.txt https://figshare.com/ndownloader/files/45746943
 ```

+At this point you can now run the following notebooks:

+The following notebooks require additional input files (detailed below) before they can be run.
+These notebooks require protected access data as an input, which needs to be downloaded manually.

 ## Generating input files
 Download or create the input files and name them as indicated.
 All input files must be in the ./data directory of this repository unless otherwise indicated.